 - NOT be an immediate family member (spouse, children, parent, brother or sister) of the employer;

-- Be attending a post-secondary institution full-time in the fall of 2023 (university or college).
+- Be a full-time Grade 12, university or college student in the current academic year of 2023-2024 AND attending a post-secondary institution full-time in the fall of 2024.

 - Applications will be evaluated for eligibility by the staff of the Department of Post-Secondary Education, Training and Labour – WorkingNB.
 Approval for SEED funding will be made by department staff in consultation with all Members of the Legislative Assembly based on the priorities of their electoral districts.